 Also be aware that there's a natural desire from people within an industry to inflate its prospects (to ensure a good supply of new recruits in the future.)
 Take official figures with a pinch of salt!

 By the end of all of this research, you may have rejected several possible careers.
 Now's the time to narrow down to one!
-Again, Paired Comparison Analysis may be useful here, however so can Grid Analysis which helps you make comparisons where many variables are involved.
+Again, Paired Comparison Analysis may be useful here, however so can Decision Matrix Analysis which helps you make comparisons where many variables are involved.

 In this last phase you answer, "What am I going to do to get hired?"